mnemnion/loon/notes/clua/semantics.md

 We don't disguise the fact that we have tables upon tables, and the ability to return multiple unstructured values.
 We revel in it.

+###Is it a Lisp though?

+Clua handily meets all nine points on [Paul Graham's](http://www.paulgraham.com/diff.html) list of what makes Lisp different.
+Any programmer who glances at it will call it a Lisp.
+Anyone who argues with the idea that it's a Lisp, knows what `funcall` does.

+Look I feel you.
+I'm in favor of Lisp-2 myself, but Lua provides neither linked lists nor a separate namespace for functions, so we're stuck with it.
+Most people prefer Lisp-1, until they get a chance to try otherwise.
+For my taste, in English you can list a list, in fact that's very common, so `(list list)` is a fine idiom to my taste.

+Similarly, I feel at least moderately bad about taking away all your lovingly crafted algorithms and tricks using cons cells, improper cells, A-lists, P-lists, and so on.
+YAGNI, holmes, this is all simpler than that, so you can focus on the part of Lisp where you do crazy things on account of having access to linguistic sillyputty.

 ## Incremental Transpiler

 The intention is that Clua is translated to Lua by reading, constructing the AST, and transforming the structure into the minimum necessary amount of Lua.
 No whole-string representation of the program is generated and there are no line errors from the Lua interpreter.